 Cardiac tumors may be primary (benign or malignant) or metastatic (malignant).
 Myxoma, a benign primary tumor, is the most common type.
 Cardiac tumors may occur in any cardiac tissue.
 They can cause valvular or inflow-outflow tract obstruction, thromboembolism, arrhythmias, or pericardial disorders.
-Diagnosis is by echocardiography followed by biopsy.
+Diagnosis is by echocardiography and frequently cardiac MRI.
 Treatment of benign tumors is usually surgical resection; tumors may recur.
 Treatment of metastatic cancer depends on tumor type and origin; prognosis is generally poor.

 Primary cardiac tumors are found in < 1/2000 people at autopsy.
 Metastatic tumors are 30 to 40 times more common.
 Usually, primary cardiac tumors originate in the myocardium or endocardium; they may also originate in valve tissue, cardiac connective tissue, or the pericardium.

-Some of the more common primary and secondary cardiac tumors are listed (see Table 1: Types of Cardiac Tumors).
+Some of the more common primary and secondary cardiac tumors are listed (Table 1: Types of Cardiac Tumors).

 Benign primary tumors: